 “Two things you must remember,” a voice says through some kind of speech-distortion machine.
 “Number one: you are not the first and you will certainly not be the last.
 Number two: remember, it’s not about the money—it’s about The Chain.”

 The stranger explains that Kylie has been kidnapped and that there will be a call shortly that she must be ready for.
 The second call comes from an upset woman who explains there are a number of parts and instructions that must be followed exactly or Kylie dies.
 First Rachel must pay twenty-five thousand dollars in ransom through a bitcoin exchange on the dark web or Kylie dies.
 For the second part, the woman explains that she has kidnapped Kylie so her son could be released.
-Her instruction is to kidnap someone to replace her daughter on The Chain, or Kylie dies.
+Her instruction is to kidnap someone to replace her daughter in The Chain, or Kylie dies.
 If Rachel breaks the rules her daughter will die and the kidnappers will move to another target or their own son will die.
 What a terrifying concept – I was stunned and impressed, shocked and fascinated, and afraid.

-This is such a heinous plot, which is masterfully developed by incorporating the distress, the twists, and the frantic and terrifying steps Rachel must face.
+This is such a wicked plot, which is masterfully developed by incorporating the distress, the twists, and the frantic and terrifying steps Rachel must face.
 Not everything goes according to plan and the mistakes and challenges feel real and heighten the anguish.
-Rachel eventually considers not only saving her daughter but how she could possibly destroy The Chain to prevent untold suffering for other families, and so they won’t ever come back for her.
-What is remarkable about this novel is the pace and content that comes from every nail-biting page.
+Rachel eventually considers not only saving her daughter but how she can make another transition to the punisher, and destroy The Chain.
+We can argue it’s about preventing untold suffering for other families, but it’s really about revenge, closure and the removal of a threat.

 Adrian McKinty is an author from my home town but this is the first book of his I’ve read – not going to be the last, I’m proud to say.
+What is remarkable about this novel is the pace and content that comes from every nail-biting page.
 I would highly recommend this book and I’d like to thank Orion Publishing Group and NetGalley for providing me with an ARC copy in return for an honest review.